Antibiotics can sometimes be somewhat effective in treating acne. However, there are several problems with using antibiotics to treat acne:

 Doctors almost always prescribe topical antibiotics with benzoyl peroxide or one of the available topical retinoids such as tretinoin in order to reduce the antibiotic resistance that occurs with antibiotic use.
 This is especially true of erythromycin and clindamycin since they cannot be used as a single therapy due to their high potential of causing antibiotic resistance.1

-Here is an article explaining that combining other medications with topical antibiotics is superior than either used alone, as explained in a scientific article published in 2007.7
+Combining other medications with topical antibiotics is superior than either used alone, as explained in a scientific article published in 2007.7

 According to a 2007 article in the Journal of the American Academy of Dermatology, “A combination of topical retinoids and topical erythromycin or clindamycin is more effective than either agent used alone.
 Combining erythromycin or clindamycin with benzoyl peroxide eliminates or reduces bacterial resistance and enhances efficacy.”1 Similarly, a 2014 study in Drug Therapy Topics also found that combined treatment with clindamycin and benzoyl peroxide was more effective than either medication alone.7

 And here is a study that shows us that safe over-the-counter medications are superior to topical antibiotics, even when topical antibiotics are combined with other medications:

 A 2010 study in the Journal of the American Academy of Dermatology found that combination treatment with two popular over-the-counter medications, benzoyl peroxide and salicylic acid, was more effective than a topical antibiotic alone and a topical antibiotic in combination with benzoyl peroxide.8